ApryseSDK/pdftron-cordova/README.md

 This repository contains PDFTron's native plugin for Cordova/Ionic.
 The plugin exposes a javascript interface for a full-featured PDF viewer and annotator with full native performance.

-The plugin can be used to present the PDF viewer either in full screen or over a specified rect (<div>) defined in the HTML.
+The plugin can be used to present the PDF viewer either in full screen or over a specified rect (e.g. a &lt;div&gt;) defined in the HTML.

 - [Prerequisites](#pre-requisites)
 - [Preview](#preview)